The Truth About Confessing Our Sins

 …I’ve had that conversation, nearly verbatim, many times.
 When you start telling people they are completely forgiven one time through their faith in what Jesus has done at the Cross, the angry religious spirits come out of the woodwork to attack.
 But I ain’t scared—oh I used to be, but now I know the truth.
 Their loud words, nasty emails, or all-capped comments with seven exclamation points are comparable to a toothless dog barking on a short chain.
 Harmless.
 All bark.
 No bite.

-I now know who lives in me, they will never get me to be of God, ever again.
+I now know who lives in me, they will never get me to be afraid of God, ever again.

 These types find their identity in an anti-grace, “Oh we can’t be completely forgiven one time.
 We gotta keep confessing!”
 And do you see what happens?
 Religious pride happens.
 Unnecessary aggression happens.
 Going crazy trying to prove that Christians are not really forgiven “all the way,” happens.
 It’s sad because the very same people who claim you must confess every sin to be forgiven of it, they have nothing to back it up except attempting to create more fear.
 A fear that deep down they feel the most, so they want us to feel it too.
 Don’t fall for it.
 Jesus told us all the time not to be afraid, and He meant it.